 Overview of 3D, 4D & 5D printing.

-The technology of 3D printing is modified by giving five degrees of freedom in 3D printing.
-In 3D printing the object becomes stationary & the printing tool moves in three axes to create an item.
 But 4D printing is slightly different from 3D printing.
-4D printed object can change their shape when it comes in contact with the external medium like flux, magnetic field & electricity, etc.
+The 4D-printed object can change its color, function, and shape when it comes in contact with an external medium like flux, magnetic field & electricity, etc.

-Which part having good strength, 3D printed or 5D printed object?
+Which part has good strength, 3D printed or 5D printed object?

 Applications of 5D printing